Far-field radiation of bulk, edge and corner eigenmodes from a finite 2D Su-Schrieffer-Heeger plasmonic lattice: Optical extinction of bulk, edge and corner modes

 We now analyze the optical properties of the 2D SSH array modes.
 This is crucial to understand how to couple, excite and exploit these modes.
 While all modes, both evanescent and radiative, can be excited via near-field coupling by near-field sources \cite{abujetas_near-field_2021}, only modes which are inside the light lines can propagate to the far-field.
 Bound states in the continuum challenge this paradigm \cite{hsu_bound_2016}.
 Even when they are in the continuum of radiation, they remain confined and do not propagate to the far-field.
 This is due to a symmetry mismatch between plane-waves and the BIC modes.

-BICs usually appear at high-symmetry points.
+BICs usually in arrays of particles usually appear at high-symmetry points \cite{salerno_2025, Arjas2025}.
 This type of BICs are known as symmetry-protected.
 For example, out-of-plane dipolar modes are dark at $\Gamma$ due to the transversality condition $\textbf{k}\cdot \textbf{E}=0$ \cite{alvarez-serrano_normal_2024}, which prevents the coupling of this mode to the far-field at normal incidence.

 The far-field excitation and spectroscopy of topological plasmonic metasurfaces has been previously studied theoretically in Reference~\cite{proctor_near-_2020}.
 Topological corner states have been observed experimentally in a metal-dielectric metasurface in Reference~\cite{kruk_nonlinear_2021}, while plasmonic topological edge states have been experimentally probed e.g. in a chain of metallic nanoparticles~\cite{moritake_far-field_2022}, in an array of plasmonic waveguides~\cite{bleckmann_spectral_2017} or in a van der Waals heterostructure \cite{orsini_deep_2024}.